Joint Chiefs chairman feared potential ‘Reichstag moment’ aimed at keeping Trump in power

 “Everyone in this room, whether you’re a cop, whether you’re a soldier, we’re going to stop these guys to make sure we have a peaceful transfer of power,” he told them.
 “We’re going to put a ring of steel around this city and the Nazis aren’t getting in.”

-At Biden’s swearing-in, on Jan.
+At Biden’s swearing-in on Jan.
 20, Milley was seated behind former president Barack Obama and former first lady Michelle Obama, who asked the general how he was feeling.

 “No one has a bigger smile today than I do,” Milley replied.
 “You can’t see it under my mask, but I do.”